West Fraser Timber (NYSE:WFG) and UFP Industries (NASDAQ:UFPI) Critical Analysis

-West Fraser Timber (NYSE:WFG – Get Rating) and UFP Industries (NASDAQ:UFPI – Get Rating) are both mid-cap basic materials companies, but which is the better investment?
-We will compare the two businesses based on the strength of their dividends, valuation, profitability, earnings, risk, institutional ownership and analyst recommendations.
+West Fraser Timber (NYSE:WFG – Get Rating) and UFP Industries (NASDAQ:UFPI – Get Rating) are both mid-cap basic materials companies, but which is the superior investment?
+We will compare the two businesses based on the strength of their analyst recommendations, dividends, profitability, valuation, earnings, risk and institutional ownership.

 Analyst Recommendations

-This is a breakdown of current ratings and price targets for West Fraser Timber and UFP Industries, as reported by MarketBeat.com.
+This is a breakdown of current ratings and target prices for West Fraser Timber and UFP Industries, as provided by MarketBeat.com.

 |Sell Ratings